Local Business Reviews and Ratings

 No ethical, dedicated business owner needs to feel dread of user reviews.
 While it's true that working with the public sometimes means encountering customers who have unrealistic expectations or unresolved personal problems, for the most part, the majority of customers simply want fair treatment.
 Complaining customers must be viewed as a company asset, red flagging problems that need to be addressed before further customers encounter them.

 The smartest business owners support all staff with careful training in complaint resolution that leaves consumers feeling heard and appreciated.
-And, when a negative review slips through despite this effort, the owner has considerable powers at their disposal to make amends.
+When a negative review slips through despite this effort, the owner has considerable powers to make amends.
 Certainly, every business would prefer never to receive negative reviews, but it makes a world of difference to the company if the owner sees meaningful opportunity in the situation.

 Develop a positive take on negative reviews, and make the most of the opportunity they provide to shine on a public stage, building a community reputation for excellent customer service.